LATAM 841

 The second stop was Ahu Akivi which was close by.
 This is an archaeological site featuring 7 moai positioned to face the setting sun during the Spring Equinox.
 This was the first time we were seeing the moai in person and they were just as impressive as the pictures we had seen before.

 Our last stop on this tour was Puna Pau.
-It was the place where there was a red slag quarry where most of the topknot stones were carved.
-There were many unfinished pieces.
-The hill also had panoramic views of the surrounding area.
+It was a red slag quarry where most of the topknot stones were carved.
+There were many unfinished pieces remaining.
+The hill also offered panoramic views of the surrounding area.

 The tour bus brought us back to the Mahinatur office from where we walked back to our accommodation.
 It had been a long day, and we were quite tired from not having slept well the previous night, so we retired for the evening.